ManoManoTech/loggia/README.md

 The bundled configuration is opinionated and suits our purposes well, but we recognize your opinion will differ and provide various mechanisms of increasing complexity to tune logging to your liking.

+Loggia is **not** a new Python logger - it's a nice way to configure - and share configuration - for Python's standard logging and as well as loguru.

 !!! warning
     While this package is in an early 0.x release, it's built upon years of development and production usage in various projects.